samyadeepbasu/DeepText/README.md

 # DeepText
-Text Classification Using Deep Learning Models
+Text Classification Using Machine and Deep Learning Models

-1. Using Convolution Neural Networks
+1. Using Random Forests